nayata/harrow/Documentation/Writing.md

 Moss clings to the stones, and the scent of damp earth fills the air.
 ```

-Character dialogue is written using the `:` symbol after the character's name:
+Character dialogue is written using the `:` symbol after the character's name.

 ```
 Kaelen: We’re not turning back now.